WICE – Wireless Information and Communication Environment

 Second Road – Continuous Roll-out

-Alkit participates in the Continuous Roll-out sub-project of the Second Road projects together with Volvo Cars and Semcon.
-The goal of the project is to improve the deployment and testing processes of automotive software development by through remote software upgrades over the air in connected vehicles.
+Alkit participates in the Continuous Roll-out sub-project of the Second Road project, together with Volvo Cars and Semcon.
+The goal of the project is to improve the deployment and testing processes of automotive software development through remote software upgrades over the air in connected vehicles.
 The project is co-funded by VINNOVA within the FFI programme.
+A video presentatation is available here.

 SAPPA: Service Architecture for Product and Production Availability